ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 This scenario describes functionality for moving a person from one address to another.

-The `MovingService` class that implements the moving functionality has a simple `MovePerson` method that retrieves a person by its id from a repository and sets the new address.
+The `MovingService` class that implements the functionality has a simple `MovePerson` method that retrieves a person by its id from a repository and sets the new address.

 ```csharp
 public class MovingService